aman4720/Superset/index.md

 1. Overview
 2. Task requirement
-3.Definition of superset
+3. Definition of superset
 4. Environment details
 5. List of tools and technologies
 6. Definition of tools
-7.Command for the setup or configuration.<BR>
+7. Command for the setup or configuration.<BR>
 Step 1.
 Updating Packages and Repositories.<BR>
 Step 2.
 Run the Upgrade command.<BR>
 Step 3.
 Run the following command to install Podman.<BR>
 Step 4.
 Run the following command to check the Podman version.<BR>
 Step 5.
 Run the echo command.<BR>
 Step 6.
-Pull Apache in superset.<BR>
+Pull Apache in the superset.<BR>
 Step 7.
 Run the command to install vim.<BR>
 Step 8.
 Run command openssl.<BR>
 Step 9.
 Create a file.<BR>